 Section 4.9 Voting.
-At all meetings of the Members every Member shall be entitled to one vote.
+At all meetings of the Members each Voting Member, as defined in section 4.1.2, shall be entitled to one vote.
 Each dues paying family shall have one vote.
 When a quorum is present at any meeting, the vote of a majority of Members present shall, except where a larger vote may be required by law, the Articles of Organization or these By-Laws, decide any question brought before the meeting.
 Members may vote by written proxy dated not more than three (3) months before the meeting named therein, which shall be filed with the secretary of the meeting, or any adjournment thereof, before being voted.

 Section 4.10 Action by Consent.
-Any action required or permitted to be taken at any meeting of Members may be taken without a meeting if twenty percent (20%) of the

-Members consent to the action in writing and the written consents are filed with the records of the meetings of the Members.
+Any action required or permitted to be taken at any meeting of Members may be taken without a meeting if twenty percent (20%) of the Members consent to the action in writing and the written consents are filed with the records of the meetings of the Members.
 Such consents shall be treated for all purposes as a vote at a meeting.